TITLERIVALS

 What earns you more chances: matching your squad to your philosophy, picking a philosophy that counters the opponent, and guessing their formation correctly.
 The more of these you nail, the more attacks you create over the match.

 Who gets on the end of them: your in form, higher rated players.
-The engine picks shooters, assisters, corner takers, and set piece targets by their skill and current form, not at random.
+The engine picks shooters, assisters, corner takers, and set piece targets by skill and current form, not at random.
 A striker riding a purple patch sees far more of the ball in the box than a tired backup.
 Poor form hurts, good form rewards.

 Who picks up the assists: your midfielders lead by a clear margin, forwards come second on knock downs and cutbacks, and defenders pick up the occasional full back cross.
 The designated playmaker sits above all of them when assigned.
 Centre back assists are rare, which is how it should read.